HUAWEI

 Thu., March 28, 2019

-China has kneed Canada right in the canola, and there’s no denying: it hurts to the tune of $2.7 billion in exports per year.
+China has kneed Canada right in the canola, There’s no denying: it hurts to the tune of $2.7 billion in exports per year.

 But while China’s blocking of Canadian canola seed has implicated the wherewithal of 43,000 farmers and is wrapped up in the complex battle for economic supremacy between China and the United States, Canada is not without power in this dispute.